At the best crappie fishing spots, you can catch these aggressive biters by the bucketloads when conditions are right.

-- Prineville Reservoir: The best crappie spot close to Bend and Prineville, fantastic some years but not as consistently good as the reservoirs listed higher in the first section of this article.
+The best crappie spot close to Bend and Prineville, absolutely fantastic some years but not as consistently good as the reservoirs listed higher in the first section of this article.
+See: Prineville Reservoir Fishing.

 Years ago this reservoir near Heppner was quite a good crappie fishery, but these days you see the great crappie catches return only when a large class of fish reaches keeper size.
-(The 2014 class is worth watching.)

 Now it’s time to learn more about the best methods to catch these fish with our easy to follow guide: Crappie Fishing: Simple How-To Techniques and Tips.

 You might also like: Best Rods, Reels and Tackle for Crappie Fishing.